osteofelidae/archinstall/README.md

 8. Optional: repeat steps 4 and 5 to create another partition.
 This is going to be the swap partition, space which is used to offload stuff in RAM when the RAM fills up.
 For most modern systems, you probably won't need this, but I always make one so I can show it off to my friends.
 9. Now select the partition you made in step 6.
 Select `[Type]`.
 In the menu that appears, select `EFI System`.
 10. You don't have to change the file type of the second partition that you made.
 It's already `Linux filesystem`.
 If you made a swap partition, change the type of that to `Linux swap`.
+11. Select `[Write]`.
+(If you fucked up, don't.)
+12. Select `[Quit]`.

+### 1.4: Formatting the partitions

+This is a direct continuation of part 1.3.

+1. Run `fdisk -l` again.
+You should see the new partitions you just made.
+Take a note of their names.
+2. Run `mkfs.fat -F32 <EFI partition name>`.
+	- `mkfs` is a command which generates a filesystem in a given partition.
+	- `.fat` is a variant of that command which generates a FAT filesystem.
+	- `-F32` is a flag which specifies the FAT32 variant of the FAT filesystem.